JAlcocerT/JAlcocerT/content/blog/outro-encryption.md

 The availability and preference of SHA-256 depend on the SSH client and server software and their configuration.

 Modern systems are generally configured to prefer stronger algorithms like those using SHA-256 over older, less secure options like SHA-1.

+---

+## FAQ

+### Other Security Tools

+If thinking about SSH made you wonder about security...

+* **[Fail2Ban](https://fossengineer.com/setup-fail2ban-with-docker):** Your server's automated bouncer, kicking out repeat offenders based on log analysis.
+* **[Endlessh](https://github.com/skeeto/endlessh):** Your server's sticky trap, wasting attackers' time on a fake service.
+* **[Watchtower](https://fossengineer.com/setup-watchtower-with-docker/):** Your server's automated update manager for Docker containers.

+{{< cards cols="1" >}}
+  {{< card link="https://github.com/JAlcocerT/Docker/tree/main/Security" title="Security Docker | Container Config 🐋 ↗" >}}
+{{< /cards >}}

+{{< callout type="info" >}}
+They serve completely different purposes in a self-hosted environment.
+One is about slowing down malicious actors, and the other is about maintaining your deployed services.
+{{< /callout >}}

+**Endlessh Project:**

+* **What it is:** Endlessh is an **SSH tarpit**.
+Its purpose is to waste the time and resources of attackers who are trying to brute-force or scan your SSH server.
+* **How it works:** When an attacker connects to Endlessh (which you'd typically run on your standard SSH port, like 22, while moving your *real* SSH server to a different, less common port), Endlessh doesn't immediately close the connection or present a standard SSH banner.
+Instead, it very slowly sends an endless, random stream of data that looks like an SSH banner.
+This keeps the attacker's client "stuck" for hours or even days, effectively bogging down their attack tools.
+* **Goal:** To annoy, slow down, and ultimately deter automated scanning and brute-force attempts on your SSH server.
+It's a defensive security tool.
+* **Self-hostable:** Yes, it's designed to be self-hosted.
+You run it on your own server.

+**Watchtower Project:**

+This name can refer to a few different things, but in the context of self-hosting and Docker, the most common "Watchtower" project you're likely referring to is:

+* **Watchtower (containrrr/watchtower):** This is a **Docker container update automation tool**.
+* **How it works:** Watchtower runs as a Docker container itself.
+It monitors your other running Docker containers and checks if the base images they are built from have newer versions available on Docker Hub or other registries.
+If a new version is found, Watchtower can automatically pull the new image, stop the old container, remove it, and then restart a new container with the updated image and the same parameters as the old one.
+* **Goal:** To keep your Docker containers updated with the latest versions of their underlying images, which can include security patches, bug fixes, and new features, without manual intervention.
+* **Self-hostable:** Yes, it's designed to be self-hosted and is itself a Docker container you deploy.

+**Are they similar?
+No, not at all.**

+* **Endlessh** is a **security tool** that acts as a decoy to defend against SSH brute-force attacks.
+* **Watchtower** (the Docker one) is an **automation tool** for managing and updating Docker containers.

+**Fail2ban** is another excellent security tool for self-hosted environments.

+And it's quite different from both Endlessh and Watchtower, although it shares some defensive goals with Endlessh.

+* **What it is:** Fail2ban is an **intrusion prevention framework** that scans log files (e.g., `/var/log/auth.log`, web server logs, mail server logs, etc.) for malicious patterns and then automatically blocks the IP addresses that exhibit suspicious behavior.
+* **How it works:**
+    1. You define "jails" (configurations) for different services (SSH, web servers like Nginx/Apache, FTP, mail servers, etc.).
+    2. Each jail has a "filter" that defines the patterns to look for in log files (e.g., multiple failed SSH login attempts from the same IP, too many HTTP 404 errors, etc.).
+    3. When an IP address matches the predefined patterns within a specified time window, Fail2ban takes an action.
+The most common action is to **temporarily ban** the IP address using the server's firewall (like `iptables` or `ufw`).
+    4. After a defined ban time, the IP address is automatically unbanned.
+* **Goal:** To mitigate brute-force attacks, dictionary attacks, and other automated scanning attempts against various network services by blocking the attacking IP addresses at the firewall level.
+It prevents attackers from making repeated attempts.
+* **Self-hostable:** Yes, absolutely.
+It's a fundamental security tool often installed directly on Linux servers.

+**Fail2Ban Project:**

+* **What it is:** Fail2Ban is an **intrusion prevention software framework** that protects your server from brute-force attacks and other malicious activities by monitoring log files and automatically banning IP addresses that show suspicious behavior.
+* **How it works:**
+    1.  **Log Monitoring:** Fail2Ban continuously scans various log files on your server (e.g., `/var/log/auth.log` for SSH, Apache access logs, Nginx logs, mail server logs, etc.).
+    2.  **Pattern Matching:** It uses regular expressions (defined in "filters") to identify specific patterns that indicate failed login attempts, port scans, or other unwanted actions.
+    3.  **Jails:** These filters are grouped into "jails," where you define the service to monitor (e.g., `sshd` for SSH, `apache-auth` for Apache login attempts), the maximum number of failed attempts (`maxretry`), and the time window (`findtime`) within which those attempts must occur.
+    4.  **Banning:** If an IP address exceeds the defined `maxretry` within the `findtime`, Fail2Ban takes an "action."
+The most common action is to update your server's firewall rules (like `iptables` or `nftables`) to temporarily block that IP address for a specified duration (`bantime`).
+    5.  **Unbanning:** After the `bantime` expires, Fail2Ban automatically unbans the IP address, allowing it to connect again.
+This prevents permanent lockouts for legitimate users who might have simply mistyped their password a few times.
+* **Goal:** To prevent automated brute-force attacks, reduce server load from malicious traffic, and secure various services by dynamically blocking abusive IP addresses.
+* **Self-hostable:** Yes, it's a daemon designed to be installed and run on your Linux server.

+**How Fail2Ban compares to Endlessh and Watchtower:**

+They are all valuable for self-hosting, but they serve distinct purposes and operate at different layers:

+1.  **Fail2Ban vs. Endlessh:**
+    * **Fail2Ban:** *Reactive* security.
+It waits for failed attempts to appear in logs and then blocks the IP.
+It's for services you want to keep available (like your real SSH, web server, etc.) but want to protect from abuse.
+    * **Endlessh:** *Proactive/Deceptive* security.
+It acts as a fake SSH server to endlessly tie up attackers' resources *before* they even interact with your real services.
+You'd typically run Endlessh on port 22 and your real SSH on a different port.
+    * **Synergy:** They can actually work together!
+Some setups use Fail2Ban to detect IPs that connect to Endlessh (or other services) and then ban those IPs from *all* your services, including your *real* SSH or web server.
+This adds another layer of defense, ensuring that persistent attackers who hit your tarpit are then blocked from everything else.